 • A Design and Access Statement if necessary

-• Any other plans, drawings and information necessary to describe the development which is the subject of the application.
+• Any other plans, drawings and information necessary to describe the development.

 Local requirements

-In addition to the national requirements, we have our own requirements reflecting the character and the nature of Torbay, as well as the need to achieve high quality development in such a unique place.
+As well as the national requirements, we have our own requirements reflecting the character and the nature of Torbay.
+We need to achieve high quality development in such a unique place.

-However, the documents and plans listed will not always be required and it will depend on the specific circumstances of the development.
-Whilst information is provided in the tables describing when each document or plan should be included in the submission, applicants are encouraged to carry out a pre-application enquiry to confirm the content of their application.
+We will not always need the documents and plans listed.
+It will depend on the specific circumstances of the development.
+We provide information in the tables describing when you should include each document or plan in the submission.
+We do however, encourage applicants to carry out a pre-application enquiry.
+This is to confirm the content of the application.